 If the exterior of this gorgeous, mellow red brick 1699 house looks straight from a Jane Austen novel, the interior is no disappointment.
-You’ll find a magnificent oak staircase, quaint sitting rooms (each with a roaring fire) and views of the ha-ha.
+You’ll find a magnificent oak staircase, elegant sitting rooms each with a fire and views of the ha-ha.
 The atmosphere is serene and there’s a tranquil spa across the road.
-Expect classic country house-style bedrooms, floral bedspreads, homemade shortbread and kind attention from the staff.
+Expect classic country house bedrooms, floral bedspreads, homemade shortbread and kind attention from the staff.
 For dinner, try the catch of the day: perhaps plaice or halibut landed at Whitby, followed by Yorkshire poached rhubarb crumble soufflé with vanilla ice cream and white chocolate.
-A hotel that’s as alluring in winter – all cosy and snug – as it is in summer, when you can stroll through the grounds and make friends with the resident deer.
-In 1878, Fanny Rollo Wilkinson – one of the first women to make a professional career as a landscape gardener – moved there.
+A hotel, that is as alluring and comfortable in winter, as it is in summer, when you can stroll through the grounds and make friends with the resident deer.
+In 1878, Fanny Rollo Wilkinson – one of the first women to make a professional career as a landscape gardener – moved here.
 It is where she began to devote her life to gardening, and the historic gardens are well worth a visit.
 It also makes the perfect base for visiting York.
 Rescued from decay in the 1980s, Middlethorpe Hall is a National Trust-owned Historic House Hotel.

 +44 (0)1904 641241; middlethorpe.com